williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 Follow the next sections to create these routes in your React application.

 ### `/`
 Place the following code in a new file, `src/Home.js`.
-This will render a home page and show links to navigate within app:
+This will render a home page and show links to navigate within the app:

 ```typescript
 // src/Home.js